-The prompt itself provides three specific suggestions (intellectual challenge, research query, and ethical dilemma), but it should be clarified that the phrase “anything that is of personal importance” gives you a lot of freedom, allowing you to center your essay around essentially anything that can be loosely called a “problem.”
+The prompt itself provides three specific suggestions (intellectual challenge, research query, and ethical dilemma), but it’s important to note that the phrase “anything that is of personal importance” gives you a lot of freedom, allowing you to center your essay around basically anything that can be loosely called a “problem.”

-Our advice is to pick a problem that deeply concerns you and make it clear to your reader why that topic matters to you at all, either through an origin story of how you became interested in the query or through an explanation of the potential consequences of the dilemma (depending on your topic).
+Our advice is to pick a problem that deeply concerns you and make it clear to your reader why that topic matters to you, either through an account of how your interest in the subject originated, or through an explanation of the potential consequences of the dilemma.

 Even though the prompt allows you to explore more academic and intellectual topics, it is important not to get carried away with esoteric details.
-Just be careful you don’t go overboard with an intensely intricate discussion about particle physics; however, geeking out a bit and validating your passion is encouraged.
+Be careful you don’t go overboard with an intensely intricate discussion about particle physics; geeking out a bit and validating your passion, however, is encouraged.
 Bottom line, the topic you choose for this prompt should, like every topic, highlight your personality, identity, and how you think about the world.

-Be sure to describe the event or experience that caused you to realize the gravity of the problem, the specific actions you took to plan or execute your solution (i.e., call sponsors, reach out to contacts, raise money, design graphics, speak at events), explain why solving your problem is so critical, and identify the tangible change your solution would bring to people’s lives.
-For example, if you care deeply about drug education because of a past experience with a friend or family member, you could outline a plan to bring young-adult or teen speakers to your school or community to positively influence your peers and stress the real dangers of drugs.
+Be sure to describe the event or experience that caused you to realize the gravity of the problem, the specific actions you took to plan or execute your solution (i.e., call sponsors, raise money, design graphics, speak at events), explain why solving your problem is so critical, and identify the tangible change your solution would bring to people’s lives.
+For example, if you care deeply about drug education because of a past experience with a friend or family member, you could outline a plan to bring young-adult speakers to your school to positively influence your peers and stress the real dangers of drugs.

 As an alternative, this prompt gives you the opportunity to address a more ambitious, hypothetical problem you would like to solve.
 For example, you could address the logistical and legal problems of high-speed rail in the United States, the complex environmental and economic problems of using fossil fuels, or even the ethical dilemma of creating A.I.
 As long as you are creative and refrain from choosing a cliché topic like “curing cancer,” addressing a hypothetical problem can result in a strong essay.
 Be careful to frame your hypothetical problem clearly, explain why it is a problem, outline the important points, and explain your steps to create a solution.